 Time Division Multiple Access (TDMA): Time Division multiple access allows more than 2 users to share a single talking channel in order to reduce airtime requirements.

-This is allowed via Part 95 subpart T - but this doesn't apply solely to GMRS operators but also Family Radio Service (FRS).
+This is allowed via Part 95 subpart T - but this doesn't apply solely to GMRS radio operators but also Family Radio Service (FRS).
 There are various modes that can be used with or without encryption and they all vary between different manufacturers.